deltaDNA/android-sdk/library-notifications/README.md

 You can always refer to the example implementation [here](../examples/notifications).

 ## Registering
-Registration, and retries in case of a failure, is performed automatically once the library is included in your application.
+Registration, and retries in case of a failure, are performed automatically once the library is included in your application.

 It is possible to unregister the client from push notifications by calling `unregister()` from `DDNANotifications`.
 If you wish to register later on then `register()` should be called.